christensenjairus/Incrypto/README.md

 - [electron/simple-samples](https://github.com/electron/simple-samples) - small applications with ideas for taking them further
 - [electron/electron-api-demos](https://github.com/electron/electron-api-demos) - an Electron app that teaches you how to use Electron
 - [hokein/electron-sample-apps](https://github.com/hokein/electron-sample-apps) - small demo apps for the various Electron APIs
+- [Electron Security](https://www.electronjs.org/docs/latest/tutorial/security#csp-meta-tag) - what should be implemented (and what to do to get around it in the meantime)

 ## Building Windows App
 - [How to found here](https://ourcodeworld.com/articles/read/365/how-to-create-a-windows-installer-for-an-application-built-with-electron-framework) - some online document that might work